QSMxT/QSMxT/docs/pages/4_using-qsmxt/2_qsmxt.md

 qsmxt bids/ output_dir/
 ```

-{: .new-title }
+{: .note }
-> Tip
->
-> Most prompts will simply accept ENTER to use the default value.
+Most prompts will simply accept ENTER to use the default value.

 {: .note }
 QSMxT can also be run [non-interactively](#non-interactive-usage).